NHMDenmark/Museomics/workshops/Primer_designNov2025/primer_design_workshop.md

 ## Next Steps and Applications

 1. **Iterate**: Design new primers based on analysis results
-2. **Test in silico**: Use tools like ecoPCR to test primer specificity
+2. **Test in silico**: Use tools like ecoPCR, Primer Blast to test primer specificity
 3. **Wet lab validation**: Test primers in PCR reactions
 4. **Multiplex design**: Combine primers for different genes/regions